OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Operation.Validation/Get-OperationValidation.md

 ```

 ### -TestType

 Specifies an array of test types.
-Valid values are Simple, Comprehensive, or both.
+Valid values are:

+- `Simple`
+- `Comprehensive`

-The default is "Simple,Comprehensive".
+The default is `Simple,Comprehensive`.

 ```yaml
 Type: System.String[]